 Whipping it just for 20 seconds makes it creamier and lighter!
 And just look at those vanilla bean specks ♥︎

 At this point, pastry cream is technically ready to be used; however, I rarely just use pastry cream because it doesn’t make a lot.
 I normally mix it with homemade whipped cream!
 Homemade whipped cream is made with heavy cream, sugar, and vanilla.
-I never measure it.
-Pour one container of heavy cream into your mixer and turn on medium speed.
+I never really measure it, but this’ll get you going in the right direction: Pour 1 pint heavy cream into your mixer and turn on medium speed.
 Once you notice it starting to get thick, add about a tablespoon of sugar.
 Continue to mix for a minute or so, watching closely as it is possible to overmix.
-Once the texture looks like store-bought whipped cream, add your vanilla extract.
+Once the texture looks like store-bought whipped cream, add your vanilla extract (or vanilla bean paste!), about 1 teaspoon.
 Mix until combined, then taste.
 I usually add more sugar, then it’s ready!

 Adding whipped cream obviously gives you almost double the filling.
 It also makes it super light and airy and oh so good.